 Kiandra's claims to fame

 The discovery of gold at Kiandra in 1859 attracted up to 10,000 prospectors hoping to strike it rich.
 Just 18 months later, after harsh winters and falling gold finds, only a few hundred gold miners remained.
 It's remembered as one of Australia’s shortest gold rushes, not to mention it’s highest (and coldest).
 In 1861, Kiandra became the birthplace of skiing in Australia, when Norwegian gold miners fashioned skis from fence palings.
 By the 1870s regular ski carnivals were arranged, and Australia had its first official ski slope here.
 Mining continued into the 1930s, with grazing and winter skiing also keeping the community alive.
-Today, only 4 buildings still stand including Kiandra Courthouse, which has served as a courthouse, private residence, ski chalet, hotel and bar.
+Before devastating fires in 2019-2020, four buildings still stood here, including Kiandra Courthouse, which had served as a courthouse, private residence, ski chalet, hotel and bar.

 Platypus (Ornithorhynchus anatinus)